 Oscar Jockel is a conductor and composer in equal measures and doesn’t see these two fields as contrary to each other - with the one looking backwards and the other looking forward - but as complementary.
 His fascination for sound can be heard in his compositions and interpretations of new music as well as in his concerts of historical music.

 "… there is an inner force and energy, a human intensity that electrifies beyond all musical styles."

 Gottfried Franz Kasparek, DrehPunktKultur.at

 As a conductor Oscar Jockel was invited to several Festivals, such as to the Daegu International Contemporary Music Festival in South Korea or the Festival DIALOGE in Salzburg.
 As a conducting assistant and conductor he worked with orchestras such as the Karajan-Akademie der Berliner Philharmoniker, the Sächsische Staatskapelle Dresden, the Ensemble Intercontemporain, the Verbier Festival Chamber Orchestra, the WDR Sinfonieorchester in Cologne, the Deutsche Kammerphilharmonie Bremen, the Münchner Symphonikern or the Cyprus Symphony Orchestra.
 2019 he received a Conducting Seminar Fellowship of the Tanglewood Music Center with the Boston Symphony Orchestra and Andris Nelsons.
-At the International Beethovenfest Bonn in 2020 he will conduct as one of three conductors several performances of Karlheinz Stockhausen's Gruppen.
+In 2021 he will follow an invitation as conducting fellow of the American Conducting Academy at the Aspen Music Festival.
+At the International Beethovenfest Bonn in 2021 he will conduct as one of three conductors several performances of Karlheinz Stockhausen's Gruppen.

 Jockel received important impulses in masterclasses, amongst others with Peter Gülke, Neeme Järvi, Paavo Järvi and Benjamin Zander.
 Especially Reinhard Goebel was important for his artistic development as a conductor within the past few years.